Anchors and modality¶

 spatioTemporalAnchoragainst a video frame interpolates the keyframed box (linear, step, or cubic) and crops to it, so an object track resolves to a dense box over its span.
 The interpolation uses the frame'sindexas the time argument, which stands in for the frame's temporal position rather than its millisecond timestamp.

-fields the model carries (a byte_start means a text span, a
+(a byte_start means a text span, a token_index means a token

-anchor, and so on).
-It also tolerates both the camelCase lexicon names
+reference, keyframes mean a spatio-temporal anchor, and so on).
+It also

-decoded value or a generated model instance.
+names, so callers may pass either a raw decoded value or a generated

-buffer, or video frame an anchor then resolves against.
+video frame against which an anchor resolves.

 For the mechanics of decoding and slicing each modality, see the media guide.
 For how the resolver fits the integration ports, see integrations.